laureenmenz/notes/README.md

 Planning ahead is essential to avoid last-minute scrambling and stress.
 Break down projects into smaller, manageable tasks and set realistic deadlines for each.
 Using task management tools, such as Trello or Asana, can help keep you organized and on track.
 Remember to allocate enough time for breaks and to step away from your desk every now and then to prevent burnout.
  ..

+# 2023-12-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
+There is always someone willing to share their knowledge and experience.